AlibabaCloudDocs/arms/intl.en-US/Application monitoring/Features provided by the console/Application details/JVM monitoring.md

 ## View JVM metrics

+1. Log on to the [ARMS console](https://arms-ap-southeast-1.console.aliyun.com/#/home).

-1. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
+2. In the left-side navigation pane, choose **Application Monitoring** \> **Applications**.
 At the top of the Applications page, select a region.

-2. On the Applications page, click the application that you want to view.
+3. On the Applications page, click the application that you want to view.

-3. In the left-side navigation pane, click **Application Details**.
+4. In the left-side navigation pane, click **Application Details**.

-4. On the **Application Details** page, select the node and click **JVM monitoring** tab on the right side of the page.
+5. On the **Application Details** page, select the node and click **JVM monitoring** tab on the right side of the page.

     On the **JVM monitoring** tab, the time sequence curves of the instantaneous GC count, instantaneous GC duration, heap memory details, metadata details, non-heap memory details, direct buffer, and JVM threads are displayed.